Dannyzen/sailthru-data-challenge/README.md

 <h3>Background</h3>
 There are lots of awesome APIs to play with at every hackathon.
 We wanted to give you something different: A huge set of data for you to hack on.
-The hack can be anything.

-A tool, an algorithm, a visualization, anything that our data can power.
+The hack can be anything: a tool, an algorithm, a visualization, anything that our data can power.
 Mine it for whatever you’d like.

 <h3>Prizes</h3>